moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

       slack_channel: your-channel-name # e.g. analytical-platform
     ```

-1. Invite Analytical Platform's Slack application (`@Analytical Platform`) to your channel
+2. Invite Analytical Platform's Slack application (`@Analytical Platform`) to your channel

+If you only want to receive notifications on success or failure events you can add the slack_events parameter, e.g:

+    ```yaml
+    notifications:
+      slack_channel: your-channel-name # e.g. analytical-platform
+      slack_events:
+        - failure
+    ```
+The above will only send notifications on workflow failures.

+Leaving this out means notifications are sent on both success and failure events.

 ## Workflow metrics